C Container Collection (CCC)

 Returns

 a string message of the result.
-A CCC_OK result is an empty string, the falsey NULL terminator.
+A CCC_RESULT_OK result is an empty string, the falsey NULL terminator.
 All other results have a string message.

 These messages can be used for logging or to help with debugging by providing more information for why such a result might be obtained from a container.